The National Sample Survey of Registered Nurses

-The National Sample Survey of Registered Nurses (NSSRN) is conducted every 4 years; its purpose is to 1) monitor the number and characteristics of the registered nurse (RN) population and 2) develop supply and demand projections needed to inform policymakers about RN workforce needs.
-Approximately 58,000 RNs are selected across the United States to participate in the study.
-The survey is conducted primarily by mail, with computer-assisted telephone interviewing (CATI) follow-up for nonrespondents; a Web-based reporting option is available.
+The National Sample Survey of Registered Nurses (NSSRN), conducted every 4 years, monitors the number and characteristics of the registered nurse (RN) population and develops supply and demand projections to inform policymakers about RN workforce needs.
+Approximately 58,000 RNs across the United States participate in the study, conducted primarily by mail, with computer-assisted telephone interviewing follow-up for nonrespondents; a web-based reporting option is available.

 Following the survey, Insight conducted a content validation study to evaluate the questionnaire and data collection procedures and recommend changes for the next survey cycle.
-The content validation tasks aimed to 1) test recommendations of expert reviewers, 2) obtain feedback on the questionnaire items, and 3) gather feedback on the data collection procedures and on how those procedures might be improved.
+The content validation tasks aimed to test recommendations of expert reviewers, obtain feedback on the questionnaire items, and gather feedback on the data collection procedures and how those procedures might be improved.

-- Led and directed a content validation analysis using 1) in-depth interviews with expert methodological reviewers, 2) discussion groups with NSSRN nonrespondents, 3) cognitive interviews with nonsampled nurses, and 4) semistructured interviews with “late” NSSRN respondents
+- Led and directed a content validation analysis using in-depth interviews with expert methodological reviewers, discussion groups with NSSRN nonrespondents, cognitive interviews with nonsampled nurses, and semistructured interviews with late respondents

 - Tabulated and analyzed the NSSRN data

-Insight also led the development of the NSSRN findings report, which provided critical information needed to determine how support by the Health Resources and Services Administration’s (HRSA) Bureau of Health Professions (BHPr) for nursing education programs impacted the RN workforce.
-The data are vitally important for HRSA to assess the availability and distribution of RNs in relation to the Nation’s health care needs and examine trends in the characteristics and job patterns of the nursing population.
+The final report provided critical information needed to determine how support by the Health Resources and Services Administration’s Bureau of Health Professions for nursing education programs influenced the RN workforce.
+The data were important for HRSA to assess the availability and distribution of RNs in relation to the nation’s healthcare needs and examine trends in the characteristics and job patterns of the nursing population.